- To start with, make sure Tomcat manager is configured for use by Catalina-Ant. Make sure that

 war="file:${war.file}"/>

-</target>tomcat.manager.urlis the URL where Tomcat manager lives.
+tomcat.manager.url is the URL where Tomcat manager lives.
 This is another of the changes from Tomcat 6 to Tomcat 7.
-Usually this will be:http://.:8080/manager/text Tomcat.usernameandTomcat.passwordare the user name and password for Tomcat manager.webapp.nameis the name of the Tomcat application that you are deploying.war.fileis the path the Tomcat application you are deploying’s WAR file.
+Usually this will be: http://:8080/manager/text.

-Thestop-webapptask has thefailonerrorattribute set tofalseas on most occasions you don’t want the Ant build to stop if a Tomcat application you’re trying to stop isn’t running.
+The stop-webapp task has the failonerror attribute set to false as on most occasions you don’t want the Ant build to stop if a Tomcat application you’re trying to stop isn’t running.

 I usually define all of these properties in a properties file that Ant can read.
 That way local settings can be picked up more easily if builds are run on different machines.